scheme-requests-for-implementation/srfi-126/srfi-126.md

 the R6RS hashtables API instead of SRFI-69, with only fully backwards compatible additions, most notably weak and ephemeral hashtables, and external representation.
+Other additions are limited to utility procedures.
+It does not depend on SRFI-114 (Comparators), and does not attempt to specify thread-safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.

-Other additions are limited to utility procedures, whose criteria for inclusion are that they be:
+The inclusion criteria for utility procedures is that they be

 - used frequently in typical user code, or
 - nontrivial to define or imitate when needed, or